-Whether you like it shaken or stirred, cocktails are topnotch in New Orleans.
-Birthplace of the cocktail, New Orleans has been perfecting the art of the drink for 300 years.
+Whether you like them shaken or stirred, cocktails are topnotch in New Orleans, a city that has been perfecting the art of the drink for over 300 years.
 Bartenders take tremendous pride in what they do here.
-That being said, you can find award-winning, uniquely creative craft cocktails all across the city, but we’ve rounded up our 10 favorites bars for you to enjoy a special beverage.
+While you can find award-winning, uniquely creative craft cocktails all across the city, we’ve rounded up our favorite bars where you can enjoy a special beverage.
 Cheers!

 Our Favorite Spots for Craft Cocktails

 Legendary bartenders, Chris Hannah and Nick Detrich, opened their own bar and restaurant to showcase their skills.
-Housed in a old creole cottage, the copper top bar exudes sophistication yet an old-school feel.
+Housed in an old Creole cottage, the copper top bar exudes sophistication yet an old-school feel.
 Classic cocktails and creative mixes impress.

 Located inside Hotel Peter and Paul, the Elysian Bar is a work of art.
 Imaginative patterns, tiled floors, and a large, carved bar make this place dreamy.
 Grab a cocktail and sit inside or out, soaking in the beauty around you.

 This James Beard Award-winning bar slings classic cocktails and seasonal treats in a swanky setting.
 Located uptown on the bustling Freret Street, Cure is a great spot for date night, pre-dinner drinks or post-dinner nightcaps.
 Their daily punch is a must – as are their tasty small plates.

 A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique features offered at the boutique hotel Maison de la Luz.
 Grab a group of friends for small plates and specialty drinks, or cozy up near the lounge's library with a glass of wine and your favorite book.
 The innovative cocktail list pleases everyone's palette.
 The space even includes a 12-person speakeasy available to hotel guests–perfect for private gatherings.

 This wine and cocktail bar has gotten a lot of buzz for their outdoor seating ever since their opening in the summer of 2019.
 However, their inside space is just as enchanting and makes for a great date night.
 Browse the lengthy menu for plenty of options.